 There is a growing interest in delivery of broadband services through local access networks to individual households as well as small business enterprises.
-Millimetricwave radio solutions are being increasingly considered as delivery systems, and these are now available on the market.
-Several systems are being considered and introduced, such as local multipoint distribution system, local multipoint communications system, and point-to-multipoint (P-MP) system.
+Radio solutions are being increasingly considered as delivery systems, and these are now available on the market.
+Several systems are being considered and introduced, such as local multipoint distribution system (LMDS), local multipoint communications system (LMCS), and point-to-multipoint (P-MP) system.
 Collectively, these systems may be termed broadband wireless access (BWA).
+International standards are being developed, for example WMAX based on IEEE 802.16 and HiperMAN.